AskSlashdot: How Do You See Your Life After Firefox 52 ESR? - Slashdot

 So yeah - once they announced the move to WebExtensions from XUL I started looking at Chrome since it was clear that Mozilla didn't really care about their users or why people actuall

-Already stopped updating (Score:2)
+Already stopped updating (Score:3)

 FireFox stopped allowing key add-ons I use already, because the authors have not created signed versions.
 So I had to reinstall version 47, where I could at least tell it to accept the fact that they add-on wasn't signed.

+ESR and Developer Edition allow disabling signature checks.
+But I thought Mozilla already signed all extensions distributed through addons.mozilla.org.
+Therefore, I can only assume that the extensions were distributed outside addons.mozilla.org.
+Have you contacted the authors to request a signed version, or if not, to see if you could become the new maintainer?
+If so, what was the reply?

-without my security extensions, play Vivaldi (Score:3)
+without my security extensions, play Vivaldi (Score:3, Informative)

-Re:without my security extensions, play Vivaldi (Score:4, Interesting)
+Re:without my security extensions, play Vivaldi (Score:5, Interesting)

 You're upset that firefox is moving to web extensions, so you abandoned it for a browser that also uses web extensions?
 And your cited example (umatrix) is also available as a ff57+ compatible web extension.

+Because old Firefox addons were the only reason left to use Firefox.
+It is simply not a very good browser anymore.

 Just famous or famous and going away?
-(Score:2)
+(Score:4, Informative)

 NoScript